cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Anything following a `//` is a comment till the end of the line.
 Comments are completely ignored by Mindcode.

+You can use the [remark() function](SYNTAX-4-FUNCTIONS.markdown#remark) to place comments or notes directly to the compiled code.

 ## Keywords

 This is a list of Mindcode keywords: